nayakasbl/nodejs/README.md

 <pre><code>npm install</code></pre>
 Build the images with command bellow and do not forget to add the directory of the repository that you have cloned before.
 <pre><code>docker build -t nodejs:latest (directory)</code></pre>
-Then run the docker images which you have pull it before.
+Then run the docker images which you have cloned before.
 You can modify 2020 as a port of Node.js container.
-<pre><code>docker run -p 2020:80 nayakasbl/nodejs </code></pre>
+<pre><code>docker run -p 2020:80 nodejs:latest </code></pre>
 After that, see the output or the result on http://localhost:2020.

 Now you have the simple Node.js running container!!